werebus/vimfiles/README.md

     Fuzzy find in project, beffers, or most-used files.
 Press `<c-p>` to get started.

-*   [Conque-term][conque]

-    Launches a terminal (or really any shell) in the current window.
-For your convenience, there is a custon function, `StartTerm()` that will launch a login version of your default shell.
-You could map it to a keystroke if you use it often.

 *   [Fugitive][fugitive]

     Awesome git integration.

-*   [Gist][gist]

 *   [Gundo][gundo]